Description

 Common Electrodes and Their Uses:

-– Used for pipe welding and structural steel.
+- Commonly used for pipe welding and structural steel welding.

-– Similar to E6010 but works on AC current.
+- Similar to E6010 but suitable for AC current.

 - Ideal for beginners and light-duty welding.